 For a 1930’s estate home in the Rosedale neighbourhood in downtown Toronto, we were tasked with coming up with a pergola that fit the space, offered privacy and shade in the sofa area.
 Have a peek at what we came up with!
 We also did a very unique trelliswork feature for the garden.
 This is not a completed project, just a concept rendering.

 A Pergola Rendering with a Unique Trellis Feature for a Rosedale Residence

 We designed a pergola with retractable canvas canopy to give adjustable privacy and shelter the sofa area from prying eyes.
-They can choose the colour, I suggested a pop of colour there, something bold.
+They can choose the color, I suggested a pop of color there, something bold.
 It would also provide shade from the sun late in the afternoon.
-It has a unique trelliswork privacy screen that is a bit minimalist, we can get away with it as long as it is subtly coloured.
-We then created a free form trelliswork panel in the garden with angular sitelines from both patios.
-Both trellis panels contain a mirror to add depth and illusion to the space.
+It has a unique trelliswork privacy screen that is a bit minimalist, we can get away with it as long as it is subtly colored.
+We then created a free-form trelliswork panel in the garden with angular sightlines from both patios.
+Both trellis panels contain a mirror to add depth and illusion to space.